uclaacm/transfer-accel-portfolio-website-workshop/04-git-github-pages/README.md

 * [Deploying Your Website with GitHub Pages](#deploying-your-website-with-github-pages)
 * [Licensing](#licensing)

 ## what's git?

+[Git](http://git-scm.com/) (or `git`) is a "**version-control system**" (and in particular, a distributed one).
+In other words, it's a special type of software used to help us keep track of our code.
+We're not going to delve too deep into what that means, but for now, we'll note three core features it has:

+* `git` helps back up your code - like Google Drive
+* `git` lets you keep a history of all your changes you make to your code - like an undo button
+* `git` lets you work on code with teammates, without interfering with each other's code - like (a better) Google Docs

+Git is an invaluable skill to have if you do any sort of software development in the future.
+That being said, it *definitely* can be confusing!
+Here, we'll only focus on a very small subset of it, the bare minimum needed for our website.

 ### do I have to use the command line?

+Nope!
+While `git` mostly does live on the command line, this workshop can be done with [GitHub Desktop](https://desktop.github.com), a desktop app that accomplishes the basic git tasks we do here!

+*That being said*, familiarity with the command line and the `git` command is a big plus.
+If you plan on doing more coding in the future, it might be a good skill to pick up!
+But that doesn't have to start today if you're not comfortable.

 ## what's GitHub?

+GitHub is *not* `git`, which is a common mistake!
+While `git` is a piece of softwared, GitHub is a product (and company) that *wraps around* `git` to make it easier to use and enhance some features.
+It's too much to list out at once, but we'll make use of:

+* GitHub keeping copies of your code - no worries if you lose your computer!
+* GitHub providing free domain hosting at `.github.io`
+* GitHub has made a desktop client for `git` called GitHub Desktop!

+There's also so many other cool features:

+* GitHub makes collaborating with teammates easy!
+* GitHub lets you automatically test your code with Actions
+* GitHub lets you follow your friends and cool creators
+* and much more!

+Again, GitHub is very complicated, and don't worry at all about mastering it in a day!
+We'll walk you through the steps for your own website.

 ### a note on account names

+When you make a GitHub account, we recommend thinking carefully about your account name; changing it down the line *is* a bit tricky, and if you're planning on using this professionally (many people do), you might want to think hard!

+In addition, your account name determines the free domain GitHub gives you. if your account name is `geneblockme`, then your free GitHub domain will be `geneblockme.github.io`.

 ## git with GitHub Desktop